towner-10/PlantWatering/README.md

 Keep a plant alive, preferably one with well-draining soil so this program actually works

+Learn GraphQL
+Learn MongoDB, and how to log data onto a server
+Learn javascript
+Learn how to dynamically update graphs

 ## Modules:
 /Backend: Whatever backend stuff is needed, folder structure left open to future change